-As described in Section 24.3, the Regex Checker adds implicit qualifiers, reducing the number of annotations that must appear in your code.
+The Regex Checker adds implicit qualifiers, reducing the number of annotations that must appear in your code (see Section 24.3).
 The checker implicitly adds the Regex qualifier with the parameter set to the correct number of capturing groups to any String literal that is a valid regex.
 The Regex Checker allows the null literal to be assigned to any type qualified with the Regex qualifier.